 "Our first (adjective) talent today is (talent).
 Contestant #1 has chosen to perform it (adverb).
 You may begin.
 Contestant #2 has chosen to perform it (adverb).
 You may begin.
+Contestant #3 has chosen to perform it (adverb).
+You may begin.
 Contestant #4 has chosen to perform it (adverb).
 You may begin."